freer4/elevuetor/elevuetor-dotnet/README.md

 }
 ```

-This adds the default endpoints needed for Crust to get the data it wants, and you don't have to do anything else unless you need custom functionality.
+This adds the default endpoints needed for Vue to get the data it wants, and you don't have to do anything else unless you need custom functionality.

 All base controller methods are virtual, so override if you need more complex functionality.